Generic identification of binary-valued hidden Markov processes: Invariants

-which, in combination with lemma \ref{l.genericfiber} implies that $d$-state hidden Markov processes are generically identifiable from their probabilities on strings of length $2d-1$.
-Note that \cite{Allman09} demonstrate that hidden Markov processes, in case of alphabets of size larger than $2$, are generically identifiable already from distributions over strings of length smaller than $2d-1$.
-However, hidden Markov processes are only generically, but not necessarily globally uniquely, determined by their distributions on strings of length smaller than $2d-1$.
-While we believe that \cite{Allman09}'s work can be employed, where applicable, to also lower bounds in this treatment, $2d-1$ remains the lowest bound for binary-valued processes presented so far.
+which applies for $d$-state HMPs.
+Combining this with Lemma \ref{l.genericfiber} yields that HMPs are generically identifiable from their string-length $2d-1$ probabilities.

+\begin{Rem} \cite{Allman09} demonstrate that for $|\S|>2$, HMPs are generically identifiable already from distributions over strings of length smaller than $2d-1$.
+However, hidden Markov processes are no longer uniquely determined by their distributions on strings of length smaller than $2d-1$.
+We conjecture that we could, with some extra work, also employ \cite{Allman09} for our arguments.
+However, the bounds provided by \cite{Allman09} on string length agree with the ones in use here for $|\S|=2$ in any case.
+To date, for binary-valued alphabets, $2d-1$ is the lowest bound presented in the literature. \end{Rem}